MatiasVL/switchfully-version-control-git/20-programming-advanced-java/60-design-principles-and-patterns/20-design-patterns/src/main/java/codelab08/README.md

     - the car's engine is turned off
     - the car's driven for a certain amount of miles

-Refactor the code, using a behavioral design pattern, so that it works just as before, but also includes the new **undo** behavior
+Refactor the code, using a behavioral design pattern, so that it works just as before (there are tests to assure this), but also supports the newly required **undo** behavior

-There are numerous tests available, refactor them if needed!
-In the end, they should all be green (again).
+We haven't yet covered this design pattern.

+No clue which pattern to use?
+- Decode the following string with **Base64** (source charset: UTF-8) to get your answer
+	- `c3RhdGUbWVtZW50bw==`